hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/67__Venkatraghavan_S.md

 >> lack of understanding of the subject matter is unwarranted.
 >>
 >
-> ​This long portion is in support of swami Paramarthananda.
+> This long portion is in support of swami Paramarthananda.
 > You may have read that I've no problem with his personality and his number
 > of followers.
 I'm bothered by what he is telling about a technical term.
 > Now, you are telling that 'he may know but K Sadandna is not able to grasp